Latfoo/gravitySimulator/README.md

 # Real-Time Gravity Simulation (C++)

 This is a personal project where I'm learning to build a real-time simulation of celestial bodies using C++.
-It started as a simple 2D circle jumping up and down modelled by pure kinematics.
-Until now the simulation evolved from only kinematics to kinetics as well as from 2D to 3D.
-It now models Newtonian gravity and perfect elastic collisions between spherical objects, visualized in 3D with OpenGL.
+It began as a simple 2D circle bouncing under gravity, modeled with basic kinematics.
+Since then, the simulation has evolved significantly: from kinematics to full Newtonian kinetics, and from 2D to 3D.

+It now models gravitational interactions and perfectly elastic collisions between spherical objects, visualized in 3D using legacy OpenGL.
+A minimal GUI has been added to experiment with and observe the relative error of different numerical integrators.
+The GUI also includes controls for interacting with and managing the simulation at runtime.

-It's my first try at actually building something in C++ outside of university and academic exercises.
-Starting simple and gradually improving accuracy and features as I go.
+This is my first attempt at building a full C++ application outside of university or academic exercises.
+Starting simple and steadily adding features and accuracy as I learn.

 ## Simulation Preview